 Are Grey Squirrels the Same As Black Squirrels?
 Scarborough’s Grey Squirrels

 A variety of wildlife can be seen roaming backyards in Toronto, including Eastern Grey Squirrels (also can be black in colour ).
 People are often attracted to the playful antics of the squirrels, which can be seen frolicking on lawns and chasing each other in the trees.
 These rodents are comfortable living in urban and rural areas, and they exhibit little to no fear at seeing humans.
 It is best to avoid contact with these animals because they have sharp teeth and won’t hesitate to bite if they feel threatened.

 The squirrels living in Scarborough are members of the Eastern Grey Squirrel species, which includes both black and grey squirrels.
-The behavior of black and grey squirrels are similar, because they are alike in most ways, except for the colour of their fur ( black being the dominant colour in Ontario & Quebec ).
+The behaviour of black and grey squirrels are similar, because they are alike in most ways, except for the colour of their fur ( black being the dominant colour in Ontario & Quebec ).

 The fur of a black squirrel is black, whereas the grey squirrels have grey fur, despite the fact that they are both included in the Eastern Grey Squirrel species.
 The fur of black squirrels has more melanin in it than that of grey squirrels.
 Melanin is a pigment that occurs naturally in animals.
 As a result, their fur is black rather than grey.
 Their colouring never changes throughout their entire lives.